-Your superannuation is one of the most important assets you own, providing the funds you need to enjoy a financially secure retirement.
+Your superannuation is one of the most important assets you own, providing the money you need to enjoy a financially secure retirement.
 But if you’ve changed jobs or even moved house, you could have lost or unclaimed super out there somewhere just waiting to be found.
+Here's how.

 1. Create a myGov account

-Start with your myGov account, linked to the Australian Tax Office (ATO).
+- Start with your myGov account, linked to the Australian Tax Office (ATO).
+You may have one already – many people use this to file their tax returns

-You can also complete a form or contact the ATO's lost super line at 13 28 65.
-You will need to provide details such as your tax file number (TFN).
+- You can also complete a form or contact the ATO's lost super line at 13 28 65 (have your TFN handy).

 2. View all your super accounts